 We believe that digital in Alberta will thrive with the right support.
 To accomplish this, our mandate is to:

-- Accelerate the growth and commercialization of Alberta’s digital media community within our province, country and globally.
+- Accelerate the growth and commercialization of Alberta’s interactive digital media community within our province, country and globally.

 - Celebrate and promote individuals and organizations that foster innovation, technology and digital media in Alberta.